-A very important factor to consider when selecting the PWM frequency for the TC646B/TC648B/TC649B devices is the RPM rating of the selected fan and the minimum duty cycle that you will be operating at.
-For fans that have a full-speed rating of 3000 RPM or less, it is desirable to use a lower PWM frequency.
-A lower PWM frequency allows for a longer time-period to monitor the fan current pulses.
-The goal is to be able to monitor at least two fan current pulses during the ontime of the V{OUT} output.
+A very important factor to consider when selecting the PWM frequency for the TC642B/TC647B devices is the RPM rating of the selected fan and the minimum duty cycle that the fan will be operating at.
+For fans that have a full speed rating of 3000 RPM or less, it is desirable to use a lower PWM frequency.
+A lower PWM frequency allows for a longer time period to monitor the fan current pulses.
+The goal is to be able to monitor at least two fan current pulses during the on time of the VOUT output.

-Example: The system design requirement is to operate the fan at 50% duty cycle when ambient temperatures are below 20°C. The fan full-speed RPM rating is 3000 RPM and has four current pulses per rotation.
+Example: The system design requirement is to operate the fan at 50% duty cycle when ambient temperatures are below 20°C. The fan full speed RPM rating is 3000 RPM and has four current pulses per rotation.
 At 50% duty cycle, the fan will be operating at approximately 1500 RPM.

-Time for one revolution (msec.) =
+Time for one revolution (msec.) = $$\frac{60 \times 1000}{1500} = 40$$

-$$\frac{60 \times 1000}{1500}$$

-= 40

 If one fan revolution occurs in 40 msec, each fan pulse occurs 10 msec apart.
-In order to detect two fan current pulses, the on-time of the V{OUT} pulse must be at least 20 msec.
+In order to detect two fan current pulses, the on time of the $V{OUT}$ pulse must be at least 20 msec.
 With the duty cycle at 50%, the total period of one cycle must be at least 40 msec, which makes the PWM frequency 25 Hz.
 For this example, a PWM frequency of 20 Hz is recommended.
-This would define a C_F capacitor value of 1.5 μF .
+This would define a $C_F$ capacitor value of 1.5 $\mu$ F.